pypa/pipfile/README.rst

 Install packages from ``Pipfile``::

     # -p defaults to 'Pipfile', can be otherwise specified.

     $ pip install -p
     !
 Warning: Pipfile.lock is out of date.
     Installing packages from Pipfile.lock...

+    # Pipfile.lock will be written automatically if it does not exist.

     $ pip lock
     Collecting packages...
-    Pipfile.lock (202fc2b96b7c816a7b9154d5b356deb6e80ca6df) writen to disk.
+    Pipfile.lock (73d81f) writen to disk.

 Useful Links